-^{100.} The partnership taxable year will close for all partners if and when the death results in termination of the partnership for tax purposes.
+&lt;sup>73 The partnership taxable year will close for all partners if and when the death results in termination of the partnership for tax purposes.
 Treas.
 Reg. § 1.706-1(c)(3) (1976).

-^{101.} Treas.
+&lt;sup>74 Treas.
 Reg. § 1.706-1(c)(3)(ii) (1973).

-^{102.} Treas.
-Reg. §1.753-1(b) (1956):
+&lt;sup>75 Treas.
+Reg. § 1.753-1(b) (1956):

 This rule applies even though that part of the distributive share for the period before death which the decedent withdrew is not included in the value of the decedent's partnership interest for estate tax purposes.

-^{103.
-54} T.C.
+54 T.C.
 1336 (1970), aff'd, 444 F.2d 90 (8th Cir.
 1971).

-^{104.} The facts have been simplified somewhat to ease discussion.
+The facts have been simplified somewhat to ease discussion.
 Mr. Quick's estate initially succeeded to his interest in the partnership.
-His estate held the interest for five
+His estate held the interest for five years, and then transferred it to the trust, which was created a little over a year prior to Mr. Quick's death.
+The trust conceded its liability as transferee of the estate.

-The partnership attached a 754 election to its return for 1960, the year of Mr. Quick's death.
-The trust claimed that it received an initial basis in Mr. Quick's partnership interest equal to the full value of Mr. Quick's interest at the date of his death, and refused to reduce this initial basis because it claimed that it had not received any income in respect of a decedent.
+of Mr. Quick's interest at the date of his death, and refused to reduce this initial basis because it claimed that it had not received any income in respect of a decedent.
 Accordingly, the trust claimed a huge 743(b) upward adjustment to basis with respect to the partnership accounts receivable, computed as the difference between its initial "outside basis" of fair market value of the interest at date of death, and its initial share of common partnership basis.
 The common partnership basis, and hence the trust's share thereof, was extremely low because the partnership had a zero basis in all its accounts receivable.
 Said the Tax Court:

-[T] he net result of this adjustment was to increase the basis of the accounts receivable ... from zero to an amount slightly less than one-half of their face value.
+[T]he net result of this adjustment was to increase the basis of the accounts receivable...from zero to an amount slightly less than one-half of their face value.
 If such treatment was correct, it substantially reduced the amount of the taxable income to the partnership from the collection of the accounts receivable under section 743(b) and the [trust was] entitled to the benefit of that reduction.
-105